Georgeanna-Li/Capstone_CFI/README.md

 Today I attended the speaker series from Scott, a current linguistics engineer at Amazon.
 He introduced the workflow from the product team to the long-term debugging lifecycle of a linguistics engineer.

+## May 16th

+Today we had a meeting with Jungyeul, and also shared our doubts with him.
+We are not sure what he meaned by "label" and "feature".
+We don't want to go with the LongTransformer and take raw text as input.
+We are going to try regression model first and see how those features are having impact on our final result.

+## May 17th

+I completed the regression model and conducted feature importance analysis.